Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 While we never felt unsafe in Cuba, we never carried all our money in one place.
 Instead, we use a layered approach:

-- Divided the cash between us.
+• We divide the cash between us.

-- Hid the cash we don’t need on the day in different places in our (locked) travel packs (which always stay in sight on travel days or at our accommodation).
+• We hide the cash we don’t need on the day in different places in our (locked) travel packs (which always stay in sight on travel days or at our accommodation).

-We also keep a small amount of cash in a coin wallet to buy snacks or to tip a street musician.
-That way, we don’t need to take out our wallet or purse, and if someone grabs it, it’s not much that we’d lose.
+• We also keep a small amount of cash in a coin wallet to buy snacks or to tip a street musician.
+That way, we don’t need to take out our (normal) wallet or purse, and if someone grabs it, it’s not much that we’d lose.

 Before you go, if you liked our article and found it helpful, we would appreciate it if you could share it with your friends and family via the Share buttons below.
 Even better: Leave a short review on Trustpilot or Google, which would help us further build our online reputation as a (trustworthy and helpful) travel and lifestyle blog.